-The accumulated wreckage from unsuccessful mergers and acquisitions is so convincing that one wonders why anybody keeps trying to make them work.
-Quite simply, the company taking over — on average — does not actually make money from the transaction.
+The evidence on the flaws in mergers and takeovers is so clear that one wonders why anybody tries to initiate them.
+Quite simply, the company taking over — on average — does not actually make any money from the transaction.

-Worse yet, most of the gains to be made from a takeover accrue to … the shareholders of the company being taken over.
-(This means, presumably, that the retiring executives of those companies — Chrysler’s Bob Eaton, for example — ride off into the sunset with new-found riches.)
+Worse yet, most of the gains to be made from the takeover accrue to … the shareholders of the company which is being taken over.
+(This means, presumably, that the retiring executives of those companies — such as Chrysler’s Bob Eaton — ride off into the sunset burdened with their new-found riches.)

-Under those conditions, just why would any company bother trying to take over another?
-In the absence of some very, very compelling reason for a takeover, it would seem to be always more preferable to pick up market share — or expertise, or whatever the merger is supposed to obtain — via some other method.
+Under those conditions, just why would any company bother to try to take over another?
+In the absence of some very, very compelling reason for a takeover, it would seem to always be preferable to pick up market share — or expertise, or whatever the merger is supposed to obtain — via some other method.

-And yet, for an entire decade, CEOs across the United States have plunged headlong into the takeover market.
-In so doing, they have created headaches for their employees, latent risks for their company — and fat fees for their investment bankers, other corporate advisors and themselves.
-Come to think of it, this last point might just explain why CEOs are so ready to go the merger route.
+And yet, for an entire decade, U.S. CEOs have plunged headlong into the takeover market.
+In so doing, they created little more than headaches for their employees, latent risks for their company — and fat fees for their investment bankers, other advisors and themselves.
+Come to think of it, this last point might just explain why CEOs were so ready to go the merger route.

-Most conspicuously, the biggest problem created by the ill-fated urge to merge is that the new company is often more fragile than its predecessors.
-Then, add a recession on top of that.
-A company can quickly find itself in a weak position while it is forced to blend two different labor forces and cultures in order to stay competitive.
+Unfortunately, the problem created by the ill-fated urge to merge is that these joined companies are often more fragile than they might otherwise be.
+Then, add a recession on top of it.
+A company can quickly find itself in a weak position — and forced to blend two different labor forces and cultures in order to stay competitive.

-Worse, mergers often leave a company awash in short-term debt required to finance the transaction.
-Thus, companies are left trying to simultaneously restructure their finances and a mish-mash of product lines and operations.
+Worse, mergers often leave a company awash in short-term debt taken on to finance the transaction.
+Thus, companies are left trying to restructure their finances — and simultaneously attempt to rationalize a mish-mash of product lines and operations.

-Perhaps a “crown jewel” made it worth buying the company in question, but the rest of the purchased company must either be disposed of quickly — or managed for maximum profit.
+There may have been a “crown jewel” that made it worth buying the company in question, but the rest of the purchased company must then be disposed of quickly — or managed for maximum profit as well.

-Fixing any of these problems is difficult for even the most brilliant CEO.
-As a result, a company and its shareholders are left to struggle under a burden of debt.
-If corporate executives were made more accountable it might be easier for them to resist the siren song of mergers.
+Fixing any of these problems is difficult enough to tax even the most brilliant CEO.
+As a result, the company and its shareholders are left to struggle under the burden of debt.
+It would be better if managers were better able to resist the siren song of greater riches through mergers.